In 'Maid,' A Single Mother Finds 'No Way' To Make It On Minimum Wage

 On feeling like she knew the people whose homes she cleaned

 I knew them by the imprints they left in their bed.
 I knew them by the ring of coffee from their coffee mug that was always in the same place, or I knew them by what toothbrush they preferred, or what toothpaste or shampoo or just the act of them switching their shampoo.
-I kind of wondered like, "Oh I wondered why they do that?"
+I kind of wondered like, "Oh, I wondered why they do that?"
 And it very much was a job where I got to know people just by the things that they left out on the counter.
-Not so much like their home decor or anything, but just the little things that they did just in living, that was the interesting thing to me.
+Not so much like their home decor or anything but just the little things that they did just in living — that was the interesting thing to me.

 On expenses she accrued while cleaning houses

-I paid for my gas for the travel between houses,and this was in kind of a rural area, and sometimes the travel time between houses would be a half an hour, and I had to wash my own work rags, which meant driving to a laundromat and doing a few loads of laundry once a week.
+I paid for my gas for the travel between houses, and this was in kind of a rural area, and sometimes the travel time between houses would be a half an hour, and I had to wash my own work rags, which meant driving to a laundromat and doing a few loads of laundry once a week.
 I was only allowed to work no more than six hours a day.
 [The agency] said after that I would be too tired and might injure myself.

-On the difficulty of trying to get childcare as a single parent
+On the difficulty of trying to get child care as a single parent

 The Catch-22 ... is you have to have a job first, and you have to prove that you are employed — gainfully, regularly employed — and then you can get the voucher for a child care, depending on what your income is.
-And then you can go out to different daycares who accept that grant and see if they have an opening, which for a very young child is is pretty rare, because it's just not affordable for daycare centers to have [chlidren] under two years old, which they still consider infants.
-So it's a lot of work to not only get the ability to go look for a daycare center, but then to find one, and if they have a full-time spot or Monday, Wednesday, Friday — it's a huge web of difficulty.
+And then you can go out to different day cares who accept that grant and see if they have an opening, which for a very young child is pretty rare, because it's just not affordable for day care centers to have [children] under two years old, which they still consider infants.
+So it's a lot of work to not only get the ability to go look for a day care center, but then to find one, and if they have a full-time spot or Monday, Wednesday, Friday — it's a huge web of difficulty.

 On how there's a disincentive to make more money or you'll lose benefits

-There's a thing called a "welfare cliff" and what happens is you get up to a threshold — which is a very firm line — and if you jump over it, then you lose all of your benefits.
-If there was a time that I made, I think, $50 more a month and because of that I suddenly had a $50 dollar co-pay for child care.
+There's a thing called a "welfare cliff," and what happens is you get up to a threshold — which is a very firm line — and if you jump over it, then you lose all of your benefits.
+If there was a time that I made, I think, $50 more a month, and because of that I suddenly had a $50 co-pay for child care.
 So even though I was making more a month, I had to pay more.
 Food stamps is pretty abrupt as well.
 Like, if you go over the line, then you're suddenly not getting $200-300 a month in assistance.

-On calling the police on her abusive first husband
+On calling the police on her daughter's father, who was abusive

-Emotional abuse is so invisible and it's so confusing [because of] gas-lighting.
+Emotional abuse is so invisible, and it's so confusing [because of] gaslighting.
 And it usually cuts you down to a point of nothingness.
 I felt so horrible about myself every second of the day, and he made me believe that I was mentally ill and that I was crazy.
-So to have a police officer validate what had happened, and to have like a slip of paper with a case number on it — I carried that around for months because it was some kind of proof that I wasn't actually crazy, that this person was being truly horrible.
+So to have a police officer validate what had happened and to have like a slip of paper with a case number on it — I carried that around for months because it was some kind of proof that I wasn't actually crazy, that this person was being truly horrible.

-On living in apartment that turned out to have black mold, which made her daughter Mia sick
+On living in an apartment that turned out to have black mold, which made her daughter, Mia, sick

-Mia was very sick as a child she had constant sinus infections, pink eye, ear infections.
+Mia was very sick as a child.
+She had constant sinus infections, pink eye, ear infections.
 She would come home sometimes and ... we would walk in and I'd look over at her and her eyes were just immediately red. ...
 I was constantly sick.
 I think it was just the wet, really damp climate. ...

 As a parent you know you want to provide safe, healthy environments for your children.
-I had a doctor who I was taking Mia to to be seen for yet another infection, she told me, "You need to do better," and I just looked at her and I'm like, "I can't."
+I had a doctor who I was taking Mia to to be seen for yet another infection.
+She told me, "You need to do better," and I just looked at her and I'm like, "I can't."
 It was a defining moment for me — other people are telling me that I need to be a better mom.
 That was something that I already felt so horrible about.

 On going back to school to study writing

-I decided to do the paralegal program, because I felt like I needed a job that would make me a contributing member of society, and that I would have health insurance and the ability to hopefully pay for housing and child care and food all on my own.
+I decided to do the paralegal program, because I felt like I needed a job that would make me a contributing member of society and that I would have health insurance and the ability to hopefully pay for housing and child care and food all on my own.
 Writers are not notoriously a well-paid bunch, so I didn't think that that was really an option for me.
 But then once [I] ... started going to University of Montana, which was my original plan ...
 I felt like if I went for the office job or I went for a job I wasn't totally happy with and then I wouldn't be a happy mother — and I wanted to pursue something that I had wanted to do since I was 10 years old.
 I felt like if I could possibly do that, then it would show Mia that she could do the same.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.